 Leonard also couldn’t believe how he found himself in kidney failure at all.
 To this day, he doesn’t exactly know.
 A mason for 47 years, he spent nearly five decades crawling on scaffolding, requiring a lot of Motrin to deal with the pain and keep going.
 Around age 67, he retired and had both knees replaced and was walking better than he ever had.

 Yet, he was advised to see a nephrologist after blood work and symptoms raised concern.
 An ultrasound revealed his kidneys were failing.
 At that time, he was placed on dialysis and put on the transplant list.
-Although his journey was long, Leonard has nothing but positive things to say about his experience with UPMC Pinnacle and his surgeon, Dr. Ladie.
+Although his journey was long, Leonard has nothing but positive things to say about his experience with UPMC in central Pa. and his surgeon, Dr. Ladie.

-“I was at different hospitals over the years and I was never treated anywhere better than at UPMC Pinnacle.
+“I was at different hospitals over the years and I was never treated anywhere better than at UPMC in central Pa.
 They took such good care of me.”

 Always grateful, Leonard and his wife wanted to show the nurses just how much they appreciated their compassion and waiting on him hand and foot.
 The Weavers delivered two dozen Danishes from a local bakery and specialty teas to the special caregivers who helped him so much.